yingye/rollup-plugin-banner/README.md

 ## Introduction

-Rollup plugin to append content before js bundle
+Rollup plugin to append content before js bundle.

+The difference between this plugin and the output.banner parameter provided by the rollup is that the banner will not be cleaned up.
+For example, your project uses the rollup-plugin-uglify plugin, the output file will not contain the output.banner parameter you set.
+So you need rollup-plugin-banner to solve this problem.

 ## Usage